gtrifidis/OrpheusORM/OrpheusDocumentation/documentation/orpheus_module.md

 ## Whats does the above mean exactly?
 You can use an OrpheusModule to logically group/divide your business logic.

-Using the example above, having an `OrdersModule`, you can have your BL for adding, updating and deleting orders in one place.
+Using the example above, having an `OrdersModule`, you can have your bussiness logic for adding, updating and deleting orders in one place.

 The OrpheusModule will manage for you, the master-detail relationships in your module.